 IB Programs are often seen as quite admirable options for children of various ages, as they seek to “develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.”

 With this, however, some IB schools lack a more diverse scope of extra-curricular activities—which can also be significant factors in a child’s development and enjoyment of school.
-Although some IB schools may lack the more physically-oriented activities, most still offer a wide variety of clubs
+Although some IB schools may lack more physically-oriented activities, most still offer a wide variety of clubs and extra-curricular activities.

 How Can I Enroll My Child in an IB Program?